IV. HOURS OR WORK, ATTENDANCE, ABSENTEEISM

 - Classes are operating on a two-hour delay schedule: Staff members are expected to report to work as near to standard work time as travel safety allows and by no later than 10:00 AM.

-If a staff member is unable to report to work at the designated time because of inclement weather when the University is open, i.e., in the second or third approach above, s/he has several options: take the time without pay; claim vacation pay if accrued days are available; or, with supervisor's approval, make up the lost time during the same pay period.
+If a staff member is unable to report to work at the designated time because of inclement weather when the University is open, i.e., in the second or third approach above, he/she has several options: take the time without pay; claim vacation pay if accrued days are available; or, with supervisor's approval, make up the lost time during the same pay period.
 Staff members may not claim sick pay for absences due to weather.

 IV I. Leaves of Absence.
 This policy applies to regular full- and part-time employees who have been continuously employed at Lenoir-Rhyne for at least one year.
 Absence from work because of childbirth, adoption, foster placement, or an incapacity due to a serious health condition (as defined by the FMLA) of the employee or employee's immediate family member is considered FMLA leave under this policy.
 Employees must meet the minimum eligibility requirements as provided in the Family and Medical Leave Act.
 Generally, all leaves of absence must be approved.

 As defined in the FMLA you may qualify for up to 60 days of unpaid leave in a one year period of time if you or a member of your immediate family are incapacitated due to a serious health condition, including a work related injury, provided you meet the eligibility requirements and provide the required notice for the need for leave.
 Employees must give a minimum thirty days notice for FMLA leave except when the need for leave is immediate and unforeseeable.
 Accrued sick and vacation leave must be used first and the FMLA leave will run concurrently with paid leave used for an FMLA purpose.
 When paid leave is exhausted, any remaining FMLA leave is unpaid.
 During paid leave or FMLA leave, your health benefit will continue under the same conditions of payment.
 You remain responsible for the employee portion of any benefit.
 This policy is only a brief description of the requirements and benefits.
-Employees should inquire at the personnel office for a complete list of FMLA requirements, restrictions, and benefits, including the employee's responsibility for benefit cost reimbursement.
+Employees should inquire at the Human Resource office a complete list of FMLA requirements, restrictions, and benefits, including the employee's responsibility for benefit cost reimbursement.